JDoYo/saveyourself/<SaveYourself>_SRS.md

 REQ-12: The applcation must restart the game after displaying Player 1's score.

-REQ-13: The application must compare all of the players' scores.
+REQ-13: The application must compare all of the player's scores.

     **4.2**** System Feature 2 (and so on)**
    **5.**** Other Nonfunctional Requirements**